 One man.One name.
 (Well, two...)One hundred fifty gigabytes of Mystery Science Theater 3000.Two terabytes of Christmas Music.Many innocent strawberries...Jason "LordKaT" Pullara, is a citizen of New York City who has been online forever.
 It is believed that he is one of the four Internet gods.He is the creator and owner of LordKaT.com, hosting content produced since his days of making videos for That Guy with the Glasses (even before joining the crew).
 His primary contribution to the site was Until We Win, where he gave tips on how to beat legendarily difficult video games like Battletoads without cheating.
 In early 2011 Jason ended UWW and announced that he was leaving TGWTG, both for the same reasons (to work full time with his JustinTV livestream and because scripting and filming were always his least favorite parts of the creative process).
 He left on good terms, and for a time was an official TGWTG affiliate as well as remaining friends with many of its members.Jason now live-casts on a stream called "LordKaT Live!"
 This livestream has brought together numerous personalities from TGWTG, along with some of his best friends both from inside and outside the IRC chat.
 As Lord Kat has gained new viewership via promotions such as the stream, so as he's done for the others who visit the stream; several more stream hosters have popped up as a response to this, including JewWario, Hope Within Chaos, JesuOtaku, and Obscurus Lupa.
 Especially popular are the Dungeons & Dragons sessions: Spoony's Campaign was played on the stream as is one with Lordkat as DM.
-In addition, the Eriadne Campaign has joined the stream, with AionoftheBlades as DM.Some of the shows on LordKat's livestream include:
+In addition, the Eriadne Campaign has joined the stream, with AionoftheBlades as DM.Some of the shows on LordKat's livestream have included:

 This Week In Games and Indie Game of the Week: Recorded every Saturday, Jason and Skitch (and recurring guest MarzGurl) discuss current events in the gaming world and nominate a pick for Indie Game of the Week (which used to be a feature of TWiG before being budded off into its own show).